baranacikgoz/NimbleMediator/README.md

 # NimbleMediator

-NimbleMediator is a lightweight and efficient mediator pattern implementation for .NET, designed to be a faster alternative to popular mediator libraries.
-It facilitates the implementation of the Mediator design pattern to promote a clean and maintainable code structure.
+NimbleMediator is a significantly faster, lightweight and memory-efficient mediator pattern implementation for .NET, designed to be an alternative to popular mediator libraries.

 ## Features